Protein in a packet

 Just walk down the aisles of your local pharmacy, health

-If you believe the claims consuming just x grams of "YZ muscle" will have you looking like the incredible hulk or the most recent celebrity body of the week, month or year.
-Some protein
+Claims suggest that consuming just x grams of "YZ muscle" will have you looking like the incredible hulk or the most recent celebrity body of the week, month or year.

 supplements also claim to improve weight